-During her decade-long tenure at PHI, Josie has fulfilled many roles within the GOJoven Program including managing the GOJoven Belize pilot project, an English-language version of the GOJoven program replicated in Belize since 2011, and managing the advocacy component of the GOJoven Regional program, advising country teams on advocacy planning and implementation in Honduras, Mexico, Guatemala and Belize.
-She currently directs GOJoven’s Summit Scholarship Fund, which supports the educational goals of GOJoven Alumni.
-Josie also coordinates the curriculum development and economic empowerment components of the Adolescent Girls’ Advocacy and Leadership Initiative, a program that improves girls’ health, educational and economic opportunities, and human rights by strengthening the capacity of Central American and African advocates.
-Josie is also a certified sex educator and she has served on PHI’s Institutional Review Board for the past eight years.
+Josie serves as Program Director for GOJoven International’s partnership with the GOJoven Belize Alumni Association (GOBelize).
+During her 20-year tenure at PHI, Co-founder Josie Ramos has fulfilled many roles within the GOJoven Program.
+She managed the GOJoven Belize pilot project, an English-language version of the GOJoven program replicated in Belize since 2011, and oversaw the advocacy component of the GOJoven Training Program, advising country teams on advocacy planning and implementation in Honduras, Mexico, Guatemala and Belize.
+Josie has also served as Director of GOJoven International’s Summit Scholarship Fund, which supported the educational goals of 42 GOJoven Alumni during 10 years.
+In addition to her leadership within GOJoven, Josie serves as the Director of Programs for PHI’s Rise Up program, which improves girls’ health, educational and economic opportunities, and human rights by strengthening the capacity of African, Latin American, South Asian, and U.S. advocates.
+Josie is also a certified sex educator and she has served on PHI’s Institutional Review Board for over a decade.

 Angel Luis Martinez